holdenpage/holdenpage.github.io/_posts/2014-10-1-Brett-Blocker.md

 ---
 layout: post
-title: Brett Blocker: The Writing Process Blog Tour
+title: Brett Blocker - The Writing Process Blog Tour
 ---

 Ed.
 Note: Brett Blocker is a writer of smut, and does not currently have